The typical food in Spain is varied, extensive, and diverse, in addition to being extremely delicious.

-Another example is the Canary Islands, whose gastronomy has Andalusian and African influences mixed with local ingredients and products: fish, mojos, stews.
+Another example is the Canary Islands, whose gastronomy has Andalusian and African influences mixed with local ingredients and products: fish, mojos, and stews.
 While in the Basque Country, the ingredients of the Cantabrian Sea are distinguished: seafood and fish.

 The same happens in Andalusia, whose rural and coastal culture gives priority to olives, vegetables, and oxtail, among others.

-While there are differences, there are also many similarities in the use of some ingredients such as garlic and olive oil, making the dishes of any region of Spain unique in the world.
+While there are differences, there are also many similarities in the use of some ingredients, such as garlic and olive oil, making the dishes of any region of Spain unique in the world.

-Author’s note: The order of these traditional dishes of Spain is alphabetical and therefore it is not a ranking.
+Author’s note: The order of these traditional dishes of Spain is alphabetical, and therefore, it is not a ranking.
 The ratings of each dish are based on our own preferences, which is why they should be seen as absolutely subjective opinions.